 With this setting in place, you can go about your business writing sloppily formatted code like we all do, knowing that it will all be taken care of automatically for you.

 Prettier does a lot of things for you by default, but you can also customize the settings.
 Here are a few of the most common settings.

 - Single Quote - choose between single and double quotes

-- Tab Width - how many spaces you want a tab to insert.
+- Tab Width - how many spaces you want a tab to consist of

 Creating a Prettier Configuration File

+The downside to using the built-in settings menu in VS Code is that it doesn’t ensure consistency across developers on your team.
 If you change settings in your VS Code, someone else could have an entirely different set of settings in theirs.
-You can establish consistent formatting across your team by creating a configuration file for your project.

 - yml, yaml, or json

-Here’s an example of a simple configuration file using JSON:
+Here’s an example of a simple configuration file.

 For more specifics on the configuration files, check out the Prettier Docs.
 After creating one of these and checking it into your project, you can ensure that every team member follows the same formatting rules.

 Prettier is a helpful tool for manually formatting your code.
 It takes time that can be better spent writing more code.
 Take advantage of the amazing modern tools out there and set up Prettier.